-The GABRIEL network includes almost 20 laboratories and institutions working in 15 countries worldwide.
+The GABRIEL network includes 21 research units working in 16 countries worldwide.

-The GABRIEL network is coordinated by the Medical and Scientific Department at the Mérieux Foundation and brings together Rodolphe Mérieux Laboratories, local reference laboratories and institutions from academic research, hospitals, and universities in developing countries.
-It is also open to partnerships with diagnostic firms and aims to integrate new laboratories over time.
+The GABRIEL network is coordinated by the Medical and Scientific Department at the Mérieux Foundation and brings together Rodolphe Mérieux Laboratories and institutions from academic research, hospitals, and universities in resource-limited countries.

 Dr. Marilda Siqueira, Researcher at the Oswaldo Cruz Foundation (Fiocruz), Head of the Respiratory Virus Laboratory, National Influenza Center, Rio de Janeiro, Brazil